Megaparsec tutorial

 grammar does not include block or line comments, you can just pass empty

-as the second and/or third argument of L.space
+as the second and/or third argument of L.space. empty, being the

 next white space component—exactly what is desirable.